Abortion vs. Adoption? How to Choose What’s Right For You

 You’re the only person who knows what’s best in your situation.
 Adoption is definitely not for everyone, but neither is abortion.
 Choosing adoption over abortion can come with many benefits for you and provide your child the opportunity for a happy and healthy life.

-Are you deciding between adoption and abortion?
+Are you looking for alternatives to abortion?
 You can call us confidentially for adoption info at 1-800-923-6784.
 Or, you can send a confidential email here.
+There’s no obligation for free adoption information.

 As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.